stratum-mining/sv2-spec/05-Mining-Protocol.md

 ### 5.3.12 `SubmitSharesExtended` (Client -> Server)

 Only relevant for extended channels.
-The message is the same as `SubmitShares`, with the following additional field:
+The message is the same as `SubmitSharesStandard`, with the following additional field:

 | Field Name                              | Data Type | Description                                                                                                                                                                                                                                                                                |
 |-----------------------------------------| --------- |--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `<SubmitSharesStandard message fields>` |
 | extranonce                              | B0_32     | Extranonce bytes which need to be added to coinbase to form a fully valid submission (full coinbase = coinbase_tx_prefix + extranonce_prefix + extranonce + coinbase_tx_suffix).
 The size of the provided extranonce MUST be equal to the negotiated extranonce size from channel opening. |

+For extended channels, the `ntime` constraint from `SubmitSharesStandard` also applies, with the `min_ntime` potentially supplied by `NewExtendedMiningJob` (for immediately active jobs) or `SetCustomMiningJob`.

 ### 5.3.13 `SubmitShares.Success` (Server -> Client)

-Response to `SubmitShares` or `SubmitSharesExtended`, accepting results from the miner.
+Response to `SubmitSharesStandard` or `SubmitSharesExtended`, accepting results from the miner.
-Because it is a common case that shares submission is successful, this response can be provided for multiple `SubmitShare` messages aggregated together.
+A server MAY aggregate acknowledgements for multiple successful share-submission messages from the same channel into a single `SubmitShares.Success` response.

 | Field Name                 | Data Type | Description                                         |
 | -------------------------- | --------- | --------------------------------------------------- |